Know Your Craft

 Manhattan Edit Workshop is the only school in the world to offer all three editing applications in one comprehensive six-week class.

 More and more, jobs require a working knowledge of After Effects.
 In response to this demand, After Effects is now standard in every Six Week Intensive.
-Taught by an Adobe Certified Instructor, the class is tailored to the needs of film editors and gives you a solid introduction to this important tool.
+The class is tailored to the needs of film editors and gives you a solid introduction to this important tool.

 Make the Cut and Get the Job